slowernews/wisdom-tldr/chapters/chapter_appendix.md

 Everything is economy. -- EF

 deleveraging = reducing balance sheet from both sides

-For example, most of us have a basic understanding of the economics of a restaurant: You rent or buy space, spend money to outfit the place and then hire employees to seat, serve, cook, and clean.
-(And, if you don’t want to do it yourself, manage.)
-From there it’s a matter of generating enough traffic and setting the appropriate prices to generate a profit on the food and drinks you serve—after all of your operating expenses have been paid.
-Though the cuisine, atmosphere, and price points will vary by restaurant, they all have to follow the same economic formula.

 > *'If you want to improve your odds of success in life and business then define the perimeter of your circle of competence, and operate inside.
 Over time, work to expand that circle but never fool yourself about where it stands today, and never be afraid to say «I don’t know».'*